 How to stop Bing redirect

-Another common issue is a piece of malware or a computer virus creating the redirect.
+But the most common issue is potentially unwanted programs (PUPs) or browser-hijacking malware that's causing the redirect.
 Whatever it is, you’ll need to do a little investigation into your own system to figure out exactly which one is causing you grief.
-We’ve provided a tutorial you can follow below.
+We’ve provided a tutorial below that you can follow.

 1. Uninstall suspicious extensions and applications